rlizzo/pyscience/20141001_SegmentationSimpleITK/SegmentationSimpleITK.md

 If you're using Anaconda Python the you simply need to download the appropriate `.egg` and install it through `easy_install <egg filename>`.
 Uninstalling it is as easy as `pip uninstall simpleitk`.

-> If you're using an Anaconda environment, e.g. named `py27` environment as instructed in [this past post](pyscience.wordpress.com/2014/09/01/anaconda-the-creme-de-la-creme-of-python-distros-3/), then you need to activate that environment prior to installing the package through `activate py27` (Windows) or `source activate py27` (Linux).
+> If you're using an Anaconda environment, e.g. named `py27` environment as instructed in [this past post](pyscience.wordpress.com/2014/09/01/anaconda-the-creme-de-la-creme-of-python-distros-3/), then you need to activate that environment prior to installing the package through `activate py27` (Windows) or `source activate py27` (Linux/OSX).
 Also, make sure that environment contains `pip` and `setuptools` before installing the `.egg`.
 Otherwise, `pip` will be called through the `root` Anaconda environment and be installed in that environment instead.

 ## Summary
 The purpose of today's post was to introduce you to [SimpleITK](http://www.simpleitk.org/), show you how to install it, and give you a taste of its image-processing prowess.